sixpennyfox4/simple-assembly-runner/README.md

 ./rasm.sh
 ```

-and then it will ask you for file name and you type the asm file name with the extension at the end.
+And then it will ask you for file name and you type the asm file name with the extension at the end.